nataliakoliou/ML-Ciphertext-Decryption-Algorithm/README.md

 ### Note
 The code uses the [TRAINING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TRAINING-tolstoy-anna-karenina.txt) and [TESTING-tolstoy-anna-karenina.txt](https://github.com/nataliakoliou/ML-Ciphertext-Decryption/blob/main/datasets/TESTING-tolstoy-anna-karenina.txt) files as the training and testing text.
 These files should be in the same directory as the code.

+## Conclusion
+This code provides a basic implementation of an ML Ciphertext Decryption Algorithm.
+Users are encouraged to modify the training/testing datasets or the feature-tuple, to observe the impact on the total performance and accuracy.

 ## Author
 Natalia Koliou: find me on [LinkedIn](https://www.linkedin.com/in/natalia-k-b37b01197/).